iapyeh/acfinger/userguide.rst

 \ |IMG4|\

 Human body is like a battery.
-It looses power during working and restores power back with break.
-The body power of the Typing Counter is a score from 0 to 100.
-At day beginning, the power is set to 100 scores.
-Power is reduced in working intervals and is increased in break intervals.
-There is a expenditure value (defaults to 80) associates with the mininum working interval (defaults to 50), which means 50 minutes of working spend 80 scores of power.
+It looses power during working interval and restores power back by taking break.
+The body power of the Typing Counter is a score from 0% to 100%.
+At day beginning, power is set to 100%.
+Power is reduced as long as working.
+Power is restored in break intervals.
+There is an expenditure value (defaults to 80%) associates with the mininum working interval (defaults to 50 minutes), which defines the reducing rate (50 minutes of working spent 80% power)

 \ |IMG5|\

-The reducing rate is 1.6 scores per working minutes.
-If the user is still working, the power score reduces to zero after 12.5 minutes.
+The default reducing rate is 1.6% per working minute.
+If you are overworking, the power score would reduce to zero after 12.5 minutes.

 \ |IMG6|\

-The charging rate is 8 scores per break minutes.
-If the user takes a break, the power score would be restored to 100 after 10 minutes.
+The default charging rate is 8% per break minute.
+If you take a break, the power score would be restored to 100% after 10 minutes.

 .. _h7015777b347a33c5e481931d625040: